INTERIM REPORT 1 JANUARY – 30 SEPTEMBER

 both entire product development and delivery design projects.

-The Group’s design services consist of 1) machine technology
+The Groups design services consist of 1) machine technology

 and mechatronics design, 2) automation and electrical design as